wp-plugins/wysija-newsletters/readme.txt

 * fixed missing total click stats in newsletter stats
 * fixed saving changes when going back to Step 2 from Step 3
 * added sending autoresponders to subscribers added via the admin
 * removed 3 messages after installation.
-Nobody reads them.
+Nobody reads them
 * removed bulk add to synch list
 * removed bulk unsubscribe to all.
 Too dangerous.
 * went for a walk in the park with friends to celebrate this new version